Marine Fabrics

 Start the cleaning, polishing, and treatment process early in the life of the vinyl windows.
 This ensures the windows won’t suffer irreparable damage or costly reparation work.
 After every trip, gently wash the clear vinyl boat windows with fresh water and a soft, clean cloth before applying treatment.
 Only use soap if you absolutely must – soap can extract plasticizers from the window material.

-Don’t allow your boat windows to air dry because this leads to mineral deposits, which can abrade the surface during the restoration, polishing, and treatment steps.
-Don’t use paper towels to wash or dry the windows because their abrasive surface will scratch the window.
+Don’t allow your boat windows to air dry because this leads to mineral deposits, which can abrade the surface during restoration, polishing, and treatment.
+Don’t use paper towels to wash or dry the windows because their abrasive surface will scratch them.
 Any time you need to use a towel, whether for drying or applying polish, be sure it’s clean and made from microfiber.

 After the window is cleaned, dried, polished, and buffed, you can apply a finish such as those mentioned in the section above.
 Apply the product to a soft, clean cloth and rub in with overlapping, circular motions.
 After it dries, buff out with a separate microfiber cloth.